FAU-LAP/NOMAD-CAMELS/README.md

 For more information and documentation visit [the documentation](https://fau-lap.github.io/NOMAD-CAMELS/).

 # Changelog
+## 1.0.4
+Fixes:
+- NOMAD upload now uses the correct file if new file for every run
+- Dependency updated to python>=3.11.3

 ## 1.0.3
 Changes:
 - Removed "environment" from saved hdf5 files, moved instrument information up on step in hirarchy